hewison-chris/agora-cl-docs/website/docs/prepare-for-merge.md

                 <div class='input-container'><input id="cl-7" type='checkbox'/><span class='done'></span></div>
                 <div class='guidance-container'>
                     <label for="cl-7">Configure JWT</label>
-                    <p>If you're not using IPC to connect your beacon node and execution node, ensure that both your execution node and beacon node are configured to use JWT authentication.
+                    <p>If you're not using IPC to connect your Agora node and execution node, ensure that both your execution node and Agora node are configured to use JWT authentication.
 These instructions are included below, and are also available here: <a href='./execution-node/authentication'>Configure JWT</a></p>
                 </div>
             </div>
         </TabItem>